-2. Save tax and plan for your retirement
+- Save tax and plan for your retirement!

-Please contact your partner to assist in computing the most tax effective level for your needs.
+Please contact us to assist in computing the most tax effective level for your needs.

-If you received a travel allowance or have driven a company car during the 2015 tax year, you need to record your mileage reading as at 27 February 2015.
-From 1 March 2011, it has been compulsory for taxpayers who receive a travel allowance (or who drive company cars) and who wish to claim their business mileage deduction, to keep a logbook of their business mileage.
+If you received a travel allowance or have driven a company car during the 2017 tax year, you need to record your mileage reading as at 28 February 2017.
+It is compulsory for taxpayers who receive a travel allowance (or who drive company cars) and who wish to claim their business mileage deduction, to keep a logbook of their business mileage.

 The daily logbook entry should include the date, odometer reading for business and private travel along with the purpose of trip/client’s name.
 Both opening and closing odometer readings for each tax year (and preferably per day) MUST be noted.
 SARS has become very strict about logbooks and the required lay-out – taxpayers who do not comply will forfeit the benefit of their allowances and could owe money to SARS on assessment.

-We suggest that where assets have been sold, you utilise the annual exemption of R30 000 to reduce any capital gain to a minimum and where there has been no CGT activity during the year, you consider selling assets to realise the R 30 000 exemption which expires on an annual basis – by doing this you save up to R 3 996 per annum in tax before the cost of brokerage on the sale and repurchase!
+We suggest that where assets have been sold, you utilise the annual exemption of R40,000 to reduce any capital gain to a minimum and where there has been no CGT activity during the year, you consider selling assets to realise the R 40,000 exemption which expires on an annual basis – by doing this you save up to R 6,560 per annum in tax before the cost of brokerage on the sale and repurchase!

 Expenses which were incurred and paid for directly by you (out-of-pocket expenses) can also be submitted to SARS, provided the actual slips and proof of payment accompany the tax return – SARS will disallow claims not substantiated with the required proof.

-If your entity has a February year-end, you only have until 28th February 2015 to ensure that your company has made sufficient enterprise development, supplier development and socio-economic contributions to maximise your entity’s B-BEEE ratings for the year.
+If your entity has a February year-end and the turnover exceeds R10 million and less than 51% of the shares are owned by black shareholders, you only have until 28th February 2017 to ensure that your company has made sufficient enterprise development, supplier development and socio-economic contributions to maximise your entity’s B-BEEE ratings for the year.

 This is particularly important in light of the Amended Codes of Good Practice that will be applied to your current financial year end.